About Seth Czerepak

 Seth Czerepak is registered as an independent voter and considers both the Liberal and Conservative sides of the political spectrum to be “dumb beyond redemption.”
 His political philosophy is a reflection of his expertise in human motivation.

-First, Seth believes that the right amount of power can corrupt almost anyone.
-Second, Seth believes that everyone has the natural right to live their own life, according to their own values, as long as they’re not interferring with someone else’s right to do the same.
+First, Seth believes that the right amount of power can corrupt anyone.
+Second, Seth believes that everyone has the natural right to live their own life, according to their own values, as long as they’re not interfering with someone else’s right to do the same.
 Finally, Seth believes that people have the natural right to defend themselves against anyone who would seek to interfere with these basic rights.

-“I guess that might make me a Libertarian, or even an Anarchist,” said Seth, “But even those labels have to much perceptial baggage attached to them.
+“I guess that might make me a Libertarian, or even an Anarchist,” said Seth, “But even those labels have too much perceptual baggage attached to them.
 I prefer to defend my right to live my own life, and, when possible, defend other people’s right to do the same.
 That is, assuming they can’t defend those rights themselves.
 I think that’s our moral duty.
 But any attempt to proactively impose your values on someone else is just wrong.
 I don’t care how virtuous you think your values are.
-The second you try to force them on someone, or to vote someone into power to do it for you, you become an agent of tyranny.”
+The second you try to force them on someone or to vote someone into power to do it for you, you become an agent of tyranny.”

 Seth’s thorough knowledge of propaganda tactics, and of dark occult manipulation rituals has also led him to believe that the “Left vs Right” political paradigm is, in itself, an instrument of tyranny.